How to Connect Yale Smart Devices to Apple HomeKit

 AddtoHomeKit [Recommended Solution]

-The AddtoHomeKit solution is the best.
+The Yale AddtoHomeKit solution is the best.
 It is a software solution that you can use to add Yale smart devices to Apple HomeKit.
 It offers HomeKit configuration plugins that will allow you to configure any smart devices to HomeKit.

 Step-by-Step Guide to Use AddtoHomeKit